-3. Payment page uses simple, easy to understand payment options.
+3. Payment page uses simple, easy-to-understand payment options.

-5. A branded order confirmation email is set up to send to the user after they complete purchase.
+5. A branded order confirmation email is set up to send to the user after they complete their purchase.

-6. Add ons or recommended products are either in the cart, not the checkout, or after payment.
+6. Add-ons or recommended products are either in the cart, not the checkout or after payment.

-Stay tuned for the other three ecommerce website pitfalls and how to fix them.
+Stay tuned for the other three e-commerce website pitfalls and how to fix them.
 If you need help optimizing your checkout process, or other website needs, get in touch.